Skip to Main Content

 More details about current deals that include Open Access licenses

-New for 2024, Springer journals -- no-cost OA licenses in their Springer Hybrid journals (link goes to Google Sheet), but not in their Gold journals.
+Springer journals -- waivers for APCs for Open Access licenses in their Springer Hybrid journals (link goes to Google Sheet), but not in their Gold journals.
 This also does not include the Nature or NPJ journals.

 We have a Read and Publish deal for all Wiley journals.
 Which means we have permanent rights to read all their journals and we get zero-cost Open Access licenses for articles that our authors publish.